 - Actually, whenever you see a protagonist survive at the end of a movie (or anyone for that matter), it's pretty awesome, considering the franchise's iconic Anyone Can Die complex.

 - Adam revealing himself to be alive, and subsequently bashing in Zep's head.
 The Reveal made it an "Awesome Aneurysm Moment" so to speak, but then the reveal was awesome in its own way.

 - Props to the creators for the twist at the end.
 Foreshadowing with just the right amount of subtlety.

 - Jigsaw asking Matthews for a glass of water.
 The delivery is just brilliant.

 - Also, after seeing Jigsaw walk away from all his actions at the end of the first Saw film, seeing Eric Matthews give him a damn good beating was somewhat satisfying.

 Matthews: I swear, if I don't see my son, I'll rip your fucking head off!John: I don't intend to mock you, Officer, but I'm a cancer patient.
 How could you possibly put me in more pain than I'm already in?

 - Jeff shooting Amanda in the neck.
 After that she shot his wife and murdered people with inescapable traps, many people thought it was nice to see her bleeding out while Jigsaw, of all people, called her out.

 - You gotta give props to Jeff.
-He did what the entire police force couldn't do for seven whole movies and two video games: kill both Jigsaw and an apprentice in short order.
+He did what the entire police force couldn't do: kill both Jigsaw and an apprentice in short order.
 (Even if it didn't do him much good.)

 - Say what you want about John Kramer, but you have to admit that it was badass when he flipped off his last test subject with a tape after having his throat sliced.
 Just mere seconds before dying he had an clear enough head to do something like that.